AidanDavid/SiteCompare/README.md

 General How-to
 - Hopefully you find the program straight-forward throughout, but some below details maybe unclear:

-- performing a Wget takes time, if you already have the files downloaded, you can skip this
+- performing a Wget takes time based on website size (could be minutes to hours per site), if you already have the files downloaded, you can skip this

 - oftentimes, you can input 'r' to return a step if you entered the wrong option
   - if asked to enter a path or url, this option is not available (enter a valid response to continue)